db0/Android-Netrunner-OCTGN/README.md

 Changelog
 ---------

+### 1.1.7

+* Runner looking at corp's deck now mentions the amount of cards.
+* Tried to make the card properties storing function more robust and less likely to break your card properties
+* The Card Debug will now also try to repair the card properties if possible.
+Try using the card again afterwards to see if it works

 ### 1.1.6

  * Exposing a card now puts a white highlight, so that you don't confuse it with a rezzed one